 Dallos and the Contact Lens Centre

-In 1937 Theodore Hamblin Ltd invited Dallos to work in London, founding the Contact Lens Centre in Cavendish Square.
-Ida Mann was instrumental in encouraging Dallos to accept the invitation and Rugg Gunn also influenced his decision.
+In the same year, Theodore Hamblin Ltd invited Dallos to work in London, founding the Contact Lens Centre in Cavendish Square.
+Ida Mann proved instrumental in encouraging Dallos to accept the invitation, riding around Budapest with him in a taxi until he agreed that fleeing the country was both necessary and advisable.
+Rugg Gunn also influenced his decision.
 Istvan Györffy stayed behind in Hungary to continue Dallos' work and made the first PMMA scleral lens.
 (Dallos continued to work with glass until the late 1970s).

 PMMA - i.e. 'perspex'.
 A hard or 'rigid' plastic, Polymethyl methacrylate was not a purpose-designed lens material and thus had had the disadvantage of negligible oxygen transmission and a relatively hydrophobic surface.

 Also in 1937, the dispensing optician and ophthalmic instrument designer Charles H. Keeler (1903-1993) and the optometrist Edmund Plaice FBOA of Clement Clarke Ltd studied manufacture and fitting of contact lenses under Professor H. J. M. Weve in Utrecht.
 Weve also had a surgical application for Zeiss glass corneal lenses - he used them on patients to keep the cornea clear during detachment operations, by preventing drying and fogging.
 This helped the ophthalmic surgeon to localise the retinal tears.